Makoto Takahashi (fighter): Deep

-Bellator, Deep, and Rizin
+Deep and Rizin

 Making his Bellator and Rizin debut, Takahashi faced Yusaku Nakamura December 29, 2019, at Bellator 237.
 He won the bout by unanimous decision.

 Takahashi fought Seiichiro Ito on August 10, 2020, at Rizin 23, which was his first appearance in the RIZIN main tournament.
 After a fierce match, he won the bout by guillotine choke in the 2nd round.

 Takahashi faced interim champion Yamato Fujita on May 8, 2022, at DEEP 107 IMPACT's DEEP flyweight championship unification match.
 He won the bout with a ninja choke in the third round, successfully defending the title for the first time and unifying the title.

 Takahashi faced Hideo Tokoro at Rizin 37 - Saitama on July 31, 2022.
 He won the fight by unanimous decision.

 Takahashi faced Diego Paiva for the Cage Fury Flyweight Championship on November 10, 2022, at CFFC 114.
 He won the bout with a ninja choke in the 4th round, and succeeded in winning the CFFC championship.
 The finish of this fight was named Submission of the Year among all fights broadcast on UFC Fight Pass at the 2022 UFC Fight Pass Awards.

 Takahashi faced Daichi Kitakata on April 1, 2023, at Rizin 41 – Osaka.
 He won the bout in the second round by arm-triangle choke.

 Takahashi competed for the inaugural Bellator Flyweight World Championship at Bellator MMA x Rizin 2 on July 30, 2023, in Saitama, Japan where he faced Kyoji Horiguchi.
 The bout was declared a no contest after Horiguchi accidentally poked Takahashi in the eye which prevented him from continuing.

-Takahashi rematched against Horiguchi, at Rizin 45, on December 31, 2023, this time for the inaugural Rizin Flyweight World Championship.
+Takahashi rematched against Horiguchi, at Rizin 45, on December 31, 2023, this time for the inaugural Rizin Flyweight Championship.
 He lost the bout via submission in the second round.

 Takahashi faced Lee Jung-hyun at Rizin 46 on April 29, 2024, submitting him via arm-triangle choke at the end of the first round.

 Takahashi faced Hiromasa Ougikubo on July 28, 2024 at Super Rizin 3, and lost the bout via unanimous decision.

+Takahashi faced Kenta on November 4, 2024, at DEEP 122 Impact.
+He won the bout by split decision.

+Takahashi faced Jose Torres on December 31, 2024, at Rizin 49.
+He lost the bout by split decision.

+Takahashi faced Yuki Ito on May 4, 2025, at Rizin: Otoko Matsuri.
+He won the bout by unanimous decision.

+Takahashi faced Erson Yamamoto in the quarterfinals of the 2025 Rizin Flyweight Grand Prix, which were held at Super Rizin 4 on July 27, 2025.
+He won the fight by submission in the first round.

+Takahashi faced Yuki Motoya in the tournament semifinals, held at Rizin 51 on September 28, 2025.
+He lost the fight by unanimous decision.

+Takahashi faced Hiroya Kondo at Rizin: Shiwasu no Cho Tsuwamono Matsuri on December 31, 2025.
+He won the bout by unanimous decision.

+Rizin Flyweight Champion

+Takahashi faced Hiromasa Ougikubo for the Rizin Flyweight Championship on June 6, 2026, at Rizin Landmark 14.
+He won the title by unanimous decision.